Special Events and CME Opportunities

 Second Wind Head & Neck Cancer Support Group

-The Head & Neck Cancer Support Group meetings are held the last Thursday of the month from 12:00pm to 1:30pm on the second floor of the Forestry Building at the Fontaine Research Park.
+The Head & Neck Cancer Support Group meetings are held the last Thursday of the month from 11:30 AM to 1:00 PM on the second floor of the Forestry Building at the Fontaine Research Park.
 Head and Neck cancer patients as well as family members, friends and caregivers are welcome to attend.
 A light lunch is served.
-Please contact Vikki Bravo at (434) 982-4091 if you have any questions.
+Please contact Paula Capobianco at (434) 982-4091 if you have any questions.

 Head and Neck Cancer Awareness Week is annually in April and is sponsored by the Yul Brynner Head and Neck Foundation, Inc., a not-for-profit organization founded in 1983 by the late Yul Brynner and Dr. George Sisson, the surgeon who was Brynner's doctor.
 The goal is to spread education, awareness, and support of this "neglected cancer."
 The event has been endorsed by the American Head and Neck Society, the American Academy of Otolaryngology-Head and Neck Surgery and the Society for Otolaryngology-Head and Neck Nurses.
 An annual event that will include free head & neck cancer screenings and other activities to increase awareness of this disease which affects five percent of the population.